xeago/gradblog/graduation/extended-abstract.md

 important to conduct a proper investigation into what those needs are and how they can be accomplished.
 One should be careful when deviating from these defaults.

+![Elasticsearch]
+[Elasticsearch]: architecture/infrastructure/elasticsearch.png "Graphical layout of the structure of an Elasticsearch node in a cluster."

 #### Terms
 Designing good schemata to optimize your search results is completely different